Fire challenge

-Fire challenge is an activity which refers to the application of flammable liquids to one's body and then setting the liquids aflame, while being video recorded.
-The footage is then posted to social media sites.
+The fire challenge is an internet challenge which involves applying flammable liquids to one's body and then setting the liquids aflame, while being video recorded; the footage is then posted to social media sites.
 Firefighters, police officers and media sources have criticized and spoken out against the activity, hoping to dissuade individuals from trying it due to its harmful nature.

 The first known fire challenge video was uploaded in 2012.
 The activity gained mainstream media attention in 2014.

 Effect

 Immediate first through second degree burns are the direct results of undergoing the activity.
 One teenager from Kentucky who participated in the challenge described the subsequent pain as "unbearable."

 In addition to the obvious dangers, many participants run away in panic without dousing the flames first, allowing the oxygen to cause the flames to spread more easily.
 Another immediate danger is the participants inhaling superheated air, which can then damage the lungs.